Get into teaching

 If you wish to teach at primary school level, we offer a 3-year Primary Education with Qualified Teacher Status (QTS) undergraduate degree.
 This degree is a mix of university-based theory lessons, and classroom-based experience on placement in local schools.
 Find out more about our Early Education Primary (3-7) with SEND with QTS or Primary Education (5-11) with QTS courses.

 If you have already completed an undergraduate degree and you’d like to teach your subject area at secondary level, then our 1-year PGCE courses are for you.
 Visit our PGCE page to find out about the specific subject areas we offer.

-Schools Direct 1-year courses are designed by groups of schools in partnership with the University.
+School Based 1-year courses are designed by groups of schools in partnership with the University.
 The schools generally recruit you as a trainee with a particular job in mind for you once you have completed the qualification (usually a PGCE).
-Find out more about our Schools Direct option.
+Find out more about our School Based options.